-A popular street food in South America, Choripán Argentina is grilled chorizo served on crusty bread.
+A popular street food in South America, Choripán is grilled chorizo served on crusty bread.
 This recipe tops it with a homemade chimichurri and fresh and vibrant salsa criolla.
-Forget the hot dog.
-This is what you want to grill.
+Forget the hot dog - this is what you want to grill all summer long!

 What is Choripán?

-Choripán is a popular street food in Argentina.
-Its name derives from its components – Chorizo and Bread (pan), the bread is typically some sort of crusty bread, such as a baguette.
+Choripán is a popular street food in Argentina, particularly Buenos Aires.
+Its name derives from its components – Chorizo and bread (pan), the bread is typically some sort of crusty bread, such as a baguette, much like a chorizo hot dog or chorizo sandwich.

-It is very popular in Chile, Argentina, Uruguay and Perú.
-Choripán is typically served with chimichurri, though I’ve added another crisp and spicy element with Argentinian salsa criolla.
+It's very popular in Chile, Argentina, Uruguay and Perú.
+Choripán is typically served with chimichurri, though I’ve added another crisp and spicy element with Argentinian salsa criolla, which I know you will love.
 Your zest factor may change based on the brand of chorizo you purchase.

-It may not be popular yet here in American, but as a spicy food loving chilehead, it certainly has a place on MY list.
-I’m sure it will for you, too.
+It may not be popular yet here as the American hot dog, but as a spicy food loving chilehead, it certainly has a place on MY list.
+I'm sure it will for you, too.
 I mean, chorizo!
-Yeah!!
+Yeah!
+It's a South American specialty.

 How to Make Grilled Chorizo (Choripán Argentina) - The Recipe Method

-First, get your grill going.
+Prepare your grill.
 Heat one side to medium-high heat and the other to low for indirect cooking.
 Lightly oil the grates.

-Set the chorizo sausages on the cooler side of the grill and let them cook for about 20 minutes, turning occasionally, until they are mostly cooked through.
+Cook the chorizo sausages on the cool side.
+Place the sausages on the cooler side of the grill and let them cook for about 20 minutes, turning occasionally, until they are mostly cooked through.

+Cook them on the hot side.
 Next, set them onto the hot side of the grill and cook them another 4-5 minutes per side, until they are nicely browned.
-The internal temperature should be 150 degrees F.
+The internal temperature should be 150°F.

-While the sausages are cooking, make your salsa by combining all the salsa ingredients in a medium-sized bowl.
+Make the salsa.
+Make your salsa by combining all the salsa ingredients in a large bowl.
 Toss them and set aside.
+This is great to do while the sausages are cooking.

-For the chimichurri, add all of those ingredients to a separate bowl and whisk them together.
+Make the chimichurri sauce.
+Simply add all of those ingredients to a separate bowl and whisk them together.
 Adjust for salt if you’d like.

+Serve and enjoy!
 Serve up the grilled chorizo sausages on toasted buns and top with salsa and chimichurri.
+It is so good topped with chimichurri, and even better with the salsa criolla!

 Go to town!
 Start chowing!